Teaching

 Student engagement is vital for an interactive classroom.
 Engaged students are highly motivated to learn, interested in the material, and think critically about important concepts.

 One of the most important elements of any teaching philosophy is assessment.
 Each assessment instrument must be both challenging and germane.
 A challenging instrument adequately separates high-performing students, average students, and those needing improvement.
-A germane instrument is tailored so that the material being tested is the material that was covered in course-work.
+A germane instrument is tailored so that the material being tested is the material that was covered in coursework.
 However, the most important aspect of assessment is what a professor does once outcomes are calculated.
 Outstanding professors continually learn what works and what doesn’t, making it a point to evolve classroom designs to improve student performance.

 Read more about my Teaching Philosophy.

-Select Syllabi
+Select Past Syllabi